aexshafii/dirt-tracks/README.md

-Spots, made with Next.js 13, TailwindCSS and Mapbox.
+Dirt Tracks, made with Next.js 13, TailwindCSS and Mapbox.